ashish-lakra/metacrafter-assignments/Metacrafter Assignnment/POLY PROOF/Module 01/README.md

 Please exercise caution and follow best practices while executing the project, especially when handling sensitive data, interacting with smart contracts, and managing NFT assets.

-# Batch Mint Cricket ERC721A Tokens
+# Batch Mint ERC721A Tokens

-This script facilitates the batch minting of Cricket-themed ERC721A tokens on the Ethereum network.
+This script facilitates the batch minting of ERC721A tokens on the Ethereum network.
 It uses the Hardhat development environment for Ethereum smart contracts and requires the specification of the private key and network provider URL to interact with the network.
 The script utilizes the `OnePiece` contract with the ERC721A implementation for creating the tokens.

 ## Prerequisites